sarobala44/user-service/README.md

 Base path - /auth

-    /register - Register User for authentication
+    /register - Register Client for authentication

-    /authenticate - Authenticate the User and generate JWT
+    /authenticate - Authenticate the Client and generate JWT

 User API: (All APIs for User is protected and requires valid JWT in Authorization header)